telerik/ajax-docs/controls/cloudupload/troubleshooting.md

 * **Missing reference to Azure SDK** -  T*elerik.Web.UI.RadCloudUpload with ID='RadCloudUpload1' was unable to find a reference to Microsoft.WindowsAzure.StorageClient.dll.
 Please, make sure that you have added a reference to the this assembly in your project*.

-* **Missing reference to Telerik Backend Services (formerly Everlive) SDK** -  *Telerik.Web.UI.RadCloudUpload with ID='RadCloudUpload1' was unable to find a reference to Telerik.Everlive.Sdk.dll.
-Please, make sure that you have added a reference to the this assembly in your project*.

 * **Missing reference to Newtonsoft assembly** -  *Telerik.Web.UI.RadCloudUpload with ID='RadCloudUpload1' was unable to find a reference to Newtonsoft.Json.dll.
 Please, make sure that you have added a reference to the this assembly in your project*.

 >note **RadCloudUpload** has a **EnableAssembliesDetection** property.
 By default it is enabled.
-This property indicates if **RadCloudUpload** should check whether the Amazon, Azure, Telerik Backend Services (and Newtonsoft) assemblies are referenced to the project.
+This property indicates if **RadCloudUpload** should check whether the Amazon, and Azure assemblies are referenced to the project.

 ## Missing Handler Registration